umkoin/umkoin/doc/build-osx.md

 Umkoin Core should now be available at `./build/bin/umkoind`.
 If you compiled support for the GUI, it should be available at `./build/bin/umkoin-qt`.

+There is also a multifunction command line interface at `./build/bin/umkoin` supporting subcommands like `umkoin node`, `umkoin gui`, `umkoin rpc`, and others that can be listed with `umkoin help`.

 The first time you run `umkoind` or `umkoin-qt`, it will start downloading the blockchain.
 This process could take many hours, or even days on slower than average systems.